 The violent felon said he feared for his life over the decade he spent in men’s prison, claiming he was subjected to “constant sexual harassment.”
 Responding to his pleas, MacArthur Justice Center and the Uptown People’s Law Center filed a lawsuit demanding that Mr. Monroe be transferred to a women’s facility.
 Illinois complied, and the prisoner was moved from Pontiac Correctional Center to Logan on April 1.

-Similarly, ACLU of North Carolina attorney Sneha Shah declared about the case of her client, career felon Kanautica Zayre-Brown: “She is being housed in an all-male prison in Harnett County, that she is forced to shower amongst men openly, not given any privacy to change or to shower.
+Similarly, American Civil Liberties Union (ACLU) of North Carolina attorney Sneha Shah declared about the case of her client, career felon Kanautica Zayre-Brown: “She is being housed in an all-male prison in Harnett County, that she is forced to shower amongst men openly, not given any privacy to change or to shower.
 She is forced to sleep amongst men.”
-The situation is causing “escalating distress” to the 37-year-old habitual offender, his attorney says, though Zayre-Brown admits he has never actually been attacked by other inmates.
+The situation is causing “escalating distress” to the 37-year-old habitual offender, his attorney says, though Zayre-Brown admits he has never been attacked by other inmates.

 The ACLU gave no word on whether female inmates would or should be afforded the privacy to change, sleep and shower away from the biologically male Mr. Zayre-Brown.
 Female inmates are survivors of sexual abuse at such a high rate that researchers have speculated that sexual abuse may be a “pathway to prison” for women.
 Many female inmates suffer from post-traumatic stress disorders, depressive disorders and substance use disorders as a result of their history of sexual trauma.
 In addition, female inmates are routinely sexually terrorized by male guards at what Amnesty International USA described as “crisis” rates.
 Social justice organizations have taken little action on this issue, while seeking to cage the vulnerable women in with biologically male people.